milan338/CryptoWear/README.md

 - Summary pie-chart of your top assets
 - Browse the latest news for your coins

+## Supported Exchanges

+- Coinbase
+- CoinSpot

+Feel free to [submit a feature request](https://github.com/milan338/CryptoWear/issues/new/choose) if your exchange isn't yet supported.

 ## Usage

 *Before using this software, ensure your mobile device supports the Samsung Accessory Protocol* (required for syncing exchange API keys to your wearable).

 To connect to your exchange, first create a new **Read-Only** API key.
-Some exchanges like coinbase use a permissions system instead.
+Some exchanges like Coinbase use a permissions system instead.
 For this, make sure you give the API key access to all accounts you wish to track, and **only** allow the **wallet : accounts : read** permission.

 Add your API key and its Secret Key to the companion app, then in your wearable in settings, select `sync keys`.
 Optionally, you can save these keys to your mobile device using the `save keys` button.
 Note, when syncing keys, any empty keys in the companion app will act to remove the associated keys from your wearable.